WRIT 400 Editing for Publishing

 Rationale

-This course introduces writing students to the fundamentals of editing for publishing original writing for multiple contexts, modalities, and audiences.
-Students will learn to critically analyze verbal texts and synthesize data in a manner that clearly communicates the intended message to the intended audience, skills essential for understanding our world and impacting it for Christ.
+This course introduces the writing student to the fundamentals of editing for publishing original writing.
+The student will learn to critically analyze the purpose, audience, and message of verbal texts and to provide and implement editorial feedback based on his/her analyses.
+These skills are essential for understanding the world and impacting it for Christ.

 Course Assignment